 Both the chainsaw and the Gigli saw were also used for amputating limbs, along with deceased flesh and bones, but the original purpose was to help out women having trouble delivering their babies.

-The original use of a chainsaw was shared in this TikTok video that went viral.
+The original use of a chainsaw was shared in a TikTok video that went viral.

-It turned ‘chainsaw invention’ and ‘why was the chainsaw invented’ into a major trending topic, and it’s not hard to see why.
+This was one of the reasons ‘chainsaw invention’ and ‘why was the chainsaw invented’ became a major trending topic – and it’s not hard to see why.